WCSCourses/PRS_2025/course_modules_2025/Day4_Practical1.md

  # Save the plot with specified dimensions
  ggsave("ancestry_plot.png", plot = p, width = 10, height = 6, units = "in", dpi = 300)

+# Close R using the command q() and when prompted whether to save workspace image enter "n" for no

+# In Bash enter the following command to view the plotted admixture report:
+xdg-open ancestry_plot.png
 ```
 #### Questions
 ##### (i) How do ancestry assignments vary across the 28 individuals shown in the plot?
 (Use the scale to interpret ancestry proportions for specific individuals)